kwaspek104/Readme_Generator/README.md

 Simply clone this repo to your local machine.

 ## Usage
 This is used to generate a readme whenever you want.

+This video should also help, as it demonstrates how to use it: https://drive.google.com/file/d/16FGc_h3tuF6OpQZcJf-UqtBDmwOUJhzh/view

 ## Contributions
 My wonderful tutor helped me with this application. :)